Apple & Cider Fritters (with Calvados glaze)

 • 1 oz. (roughly) Calvados

 Mix the dry ingredients: flour, baking powder, salt, and two teaspoons of five spice.
 Mix well.
-In another bowl mix the wet ingredients: sugar (I know it’s not wet), egg, one tablespoon melted butter, and the cider.
+In another bowl, mix the wet ingredients: sugar (I know it’s not wet), egg, one tablespoon of melted butter, and the cider.
 Add the cooled apples to the wet ingredients and then add your dry ingredients.
 Fold the batter slowly just until you see that the flour has been incorporated.

 This should make about 15 fritters.
-Try not to eat them all in one sitting but we won’t judge.
+Try not to eat them all in one sitting, but we won’t judge.
 Enjoy.

 Submit a Comment